lorenzosteccanella/Path_planning_project/README.md

 		    }
 }
 ```
 This allows to reduce the speed when we are too close to another car.
-The second step is to detect wheter ther is an empty lane where we can switch in order to overtake the car in our lane.
+The second step is to detect whether there is an empty lane where we can switch in order to overtake the car in our lane.
 ```
 // calculate if exist a free lane
 // lane 1